megvii-research/PMN/README.md

 # PMN (TPAMI)

-This work is based on our preliminary work "[Learnability Enhancement for Low-light Raw Denoising: Where Paired Real Data Meets Noise Modeling](https://github.com/megvii-research/PMN)" in ACMMM 2022.
+The code of this branch is the TPAMI version (under review) of PMN.
 The checkpoints and resources are too large, so we upload them to the [Baidu Netdisk](https://pan.baidu.com/s/1YIY_bmrdK5SLfrHBQjWfRA?pwd=vmcl).
+Please download them in this project before validation or training.
+If you save it in another path, please modify the path location recorded in the yaml files (`runfiles/$camera_type$/$method$.yml`).

 ## 📋 TODO LIST